colin-gourlay/sundown-sessions/src/content/artists/r/roachford/index.md

 featured_image: artists/r/roachford/roachford.jpg
 title: Roachford
 editorialSummary: >
-  Roachford effortlessly blends soul, rock and funk into songs full of warmth, groove and heartfelt emotion.
-His distinctive voice has remained one of British music's most recognisable for decades.
+  Roachford blends soul, rock and funk with warmth, groove and one of Britain's most distinctive voices.
 artist_page: true
 ---
 ## About